TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 However, since the `{LTId_cluster, h1_cluster}` information is public, a curious user may be able to know more about the exact time of exposure.

-### 3.9- Linking the Cléa digital system and the hand-written attendance registry
+### 3.9- Linking the Cléa digital system and the hand-written attendance register

-The use of the Cléa digital system is based on a voluntary decision of the user, the alternative consisting in leaving one's name in the hand-written attendance registry.
+The use of the Cléa digital system is based on a voluntary decision of the user, the alternative consisting for this user in leaving her name in the hand-written attendance register.
 Consequently, a link between the two systems should be established.
-However, there can be specific use-cases where the hand-written attendance registry may not exist, for instance in case of digital ticketing.
+However, there can be specific use-cases where the hand-written attendance register may not exist, for instance in case of digital ticketing.
-In that case, the `locContactMsg` may be ignored (i.e., locContacMsgPresent` can be set to 0).
+In that case, the `locContactMsg` may be ignored (i.e., `locContacMsgPresent` can be set to 0).
-Similarly, a certain deployment of Cléa, following a decision of the Health Authority, may decide not to link the two systems together, in which case the `locContacMsgPresent` flag can be set to 0.
+Similarly, the Health Authority may decide not to link the two systems together, in which case the `locContacMsgPresent` flag can be set to 0.

 #### A user tested COVID+ has used the Cléa system